phoenixzqy/web-status-monitor/README.md

 `0 * * * * * /your/path/to/monitor.php`

+### Alert and Log
+**Alert**: Once an error occers, the monitor will send email to email addresses under emails list in config file.
+It will roughly indicate what type of error occers in email body.
+**Log**: Your log will be under `/var/log/web_status_monitor.log` file.

 ## Config
 Configuration is pretty straight forward in `config.json`, just add sites under `websites` list, and add email under `emails` list.